luanaftrindade/memoryDogCardGame/README.md

 - **Sounds:** Enjoy a more immersive experience with sound effects.
 - **Rules and Text:** Clear rules and text to guide players through the game.
+- **Bugs (or may I call it features?):** Fixing one bug related to flipped cards - which only occurs very occasionally; fixing the moves counter issue in level two.

 ## APIs Used